jazzband/django-rest-knox/README.rst

    in when created.
 It also provides a user password change view, serializer, and form that will re-encrypt all the user's tokens with the new password and a user password reset view, serializer, and form that will expire all the user's encrypted tokens.
+It also provides an endpoint for managing a user's encrypted tokens that requires login credentials for each request.

 More information can be found in the
 `Documentation <http://james1345.github.io/django-rest-knox/>`__